jessepoljak/ai-case-study/README.md

 Jack Kokko & Raj Neervannan

 **Origin Story:**
 Jack was a young investment banker responsible for finding insights on different markets and companies, and very often was having resort to *CTRL + F* in long documents to look for keywords in a very inefficient information gathering process.
-Many years later, he met Raj, who was from a similar background, and they discovered that these same challenges had not subsided, so they set out to change the industry.
+Many years later, he met Raj, who was from a similar background, and they discovered that these same challenges had not subsided, so they set out to change the industry

-* How is the company funded?
-How much funding have they received?
+**Funding:**
-AlphaSense has received $770 Million in funding to date.
-They are privately funded by several investors and investment firms, including JP Morgan Growth Equity Partners, Viking Global Investors, Alphabet’s growth fund CapitalG, and many more.
+*$770 Million in funding to date
+*Privately funded by several investors and investment firms, including JP Morgan Growth Equity Partners, Viking Global Investors, Alphabet’s growth fund CapitalG, and many more

 ## Business Activities